Nimbus Note and Notion are note-taking and documentation programs for individuals and businesses.

 - 5 minutes of audio and video recording

-The first premium plan of Nimbus Note is Nimbus Pro costing $5 monthly per user on the annual plan or $7 per month on the monthly plan.
+The first premium plan is Nimbus Pro costing $6 monthly per user annually or $8 per month on the monthly plan.
 It offers to:

 - 5 GB monthly upload limit with 1 GB max upload size